developmentalmadness/first-spark-app/README.md

   * You don't need Hadoop installed, but wherever you put `winutils.exe` it needs to be found at `%HADOOP_HOME%\bin`
   * Define `JAVA_OPTS` to be `-Dhadoop.home.dir=C:\hadoop` (assuming you put `winutils.exe` at `C:\hadoop\bin`).
 Append this setting if you already have `JAVA_OPTS` defined.

+#Running

+To make sure you've correctly setup the project first run:

+    $ sbt

+Then from the sbt prompt:

+    sbt> first-app

+If it runs successfully there should be an `output/shakespeare-wc/[timestamp]` folder with `part-00000` and `part-00001` files which contain the output.